wp-plugins/page-specific-stylesheets/trunk/readme.txt

 A. Not really.
 I intend on adding a special CSS editor box to replace the plain textbox so that there will be nice indenting and syntax highlighting.
 It should make the editing process a little easier on the eyes.

 == Changelog ==

+v1.0.2

+- Fixed version number that was not updated properly.

 v1.0.1